 - practicing mindfulness, meditation, or yoga

 - keeping a journal to help identify anxiety triggers and coping strategies

 - avoiding alcohol and drugs, and limiting or avoiding nicotine or caffeine

-- setting a sleep schedule to ensure 7–9 hours sleep per night
+- setting a sleep schedule to ensure 7–9 hours of sleep per night

-Anxiousness is a normal part of life, but excessive anxiety or worry — especially if it interferes with everyday functioning or relationships with others — can indicate an anxiety disorder.
+Anxiousness is a regular part of life, but excessive anxiety or worry — especially if it interferes with everyday functioning or relationships with others — can indicate an anxiety disorder.

 GAD is common and highly treatable.
-Individuals who have concerns about their mental health should see a doctor or psychotherapist for treatment.
+Individuals concerned about their mental health should consult a doctor or psychotherapist for treatment.
 The earlier a person seeks treatment, the better the outlook.